Paulson adds to gold pile for first time since 2009

-Spot gold fell 4 percent in the second quarter, as prices largely traded in a $150 range after a gain of about 7 percent in the first quarter.
+Spot gold fell 4 percent in the second quarter, as prices largely traded in a $150 range following a 7-percent gain in the first quarter.

 Disappointment over a lack of more stimulus by the U.S. Federal Reserve and other central banks has weighed heavily on gold, a traditional inflation hedge.